 Solutions of 1% (w/v) PEG-PASP-PZA, PEG-PASP-INH and PEG-PASP-INH-RMP in water were passed through Amicon YM3 43mm PK ultrafiltration membranes.
-The diameters of the micelles in the filtered polymer solutions were then estimated by measuring their dynamic light scattering in a Malvern 4,700 MW system, equipped with a 60mW He/Ne laser operating at (Spectra-Physics 632.8 nm 107) and a thermostatic bath.
+The diameters of the micelles in the filtered polymer solutions were then estimated by measuring their dynamic light scattering in a Malvern 4,700 MW system, equipped with a 60mW He/Ne laser operating at 632.8 nm (Spectra-Physics 107) and a thermostatic bath.
 Each experiment was performed in triplicate.